 Promo + Tech

-- Latest: annA’s new inventive and entertaining trio ‘I O T A‘ with Sally Barker and Marion Fleetwood touring dates for next year.
+- annA’s inventive and dynamic trio ‘I O T A‘ with Sally Barker and Marion Fleetwood touring dates for 2019.

 - ‘annA rydeR’s approach to songwriting is fresh and original, her instrumentation surprising and her themes out of the ordinary.
 I think she’s special.’
 [RALPH McTELL]